What to Eat for Your Body Type

-So for example, if you’re eating a lot of kale (which is high in vitamin A), yet you still have dry skin, it’s just because your body is having trouble absorbing the fatsoluble nutrients that would otherwise handle your dry skin.
+So for example, if you’re eating a lot of kale (which is high in vitamin A), yet you still have dry skin, it’s just because your body is having trouble absorbing the fat-soluble nutrients that would otherwise handle your dry skin.

-The solution to all of these is cut down on the fats that are aggravating your condition, and consume bile salts to make it easier for your body to digest fats and fat-soluble vitamins.
+The solution to all of these is to cut down on the fats that are aggravating your condition, and consume bile salts to make it easier for your body to digest fats and fat-soluble vitamins.

 The Thyroid Body Type

 Thyroid types really don’t do very well with protein.
 So as with the liver type, I’d recommend no more than 3 ounces of protein per meal.
-Soy protein especially has been found to suppress thyroid function, so definitely stay away from soy too.
+Soy protein especially has been found to suppress thyroid function, so definitely stay away from soy, too.

 Like liver types, thyroid types also have issues with high-fat diets.
 If you have a weak thyroid, your body isn’t going to be able to digest fats properly.
 So make sure you stay away from fried foods or foods with high-fat content.

-If you have a thyroid body type, I recommend avoiding cruciferous vegetables and eating the same types of vegetables as the adrenal type.
+If you have the thyroid body type, I recommend avoiding cruciferous vegetables and eating the same types of vegetables as the adrenal type.
 This is because cruciferous vegetables tend to deplete iodine, and your thyroid needs iodine in order to function.

-Cruciferous Foods Supplement, which I give to patients who don’t like sea weed.
+Cruciferous Foods Supplement, which I give to patients who don’t like seaweed.

-None of this is set in stone
+None of this is set in stone.

 One key thing I’d like to bring up is that each of these eating plans are more like rules of thumb than strict guidelines.
 Rather than following these eating plans exactly, listen to your body and see how it responds, then adjust accordingly.

 For example, let’s say you’re on one of these diets and you start feeling bloated.
-That could happen because you’ve got a gall bladder problem, or you’re consuming nuts and peanut butter and they aren’t agreeing you.
-If that happens, and you’ve got burping, belching or bloating, then you need to start adding bile salts to your diet.
+That could happen because you’ve got a gallbladder problem, or you’re consuming nuts and peanut butter, and they aren’t agreeing you.
+If that happens, and you’ve got burping, belching, or bloating, then you need to start adding bile salts to your diet.

-On the other hand, the bloating, burping or belching could also be caused by eating too many cruciferous vegetables.
+On the other hand, the bloating, burping, or belching could also be caused by eating too many cruciferous vegetables.

-Because many people with adrenal or digestive issues can’t digest the heavy fibers from broccoli and other cruciferous vegetables, and they experience stomach pain and bloating.
+This is because many people with adrenal or digestive issues can’t digest the heavy fibers from broccoli and other cruciferous vegetables, and they experience stomach pain and bloating.

 Usually that’s caused by an enzyme deficiency, but if you’re experiencing these symptoms, then you need to cut these things out of your diet.
 You can build up a tolerance to them as your system starts healing, but for now, it’s best to avoid them completely.